mtl-brainhack-school-2019/EEG_Connectivity_BrainHack_2019/README.md

-# DECODING EEG ERP and connectomes
+# DECODING EEG single trials and connectomes
 ## This is my repo for my project of [MONTREAL BRAINHACK SCHOOL](https://brainhackmtl.github.io/school2019/) from 5th to 30th August 2019.
 ***
 * I would like to assess EEG task-related single trials and functional connectivity using machine learning tools and/or MNE library.